Redominus/useful-scripts/README.md

 # useful-scripts
-Collection of useful script of varios types.
+Collection of useful script of various types.